sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![review preferences wizard](lab1media/media/reviewprefs.png)

-The next thing we are going to do is change Eclipse's appearance.
+Next, let's change Eclipse's appearance.
 I have been using eclipse for a long time now and did not change this until this year.
-Eclipse is written in Java and so it does not have as clean of an interface as some of the other programs that you have grown to love by now.
+Eclipse is open source and so it does not have as clean of an interface as some of the other programs that you have grown to love by now.
 Nonetheless,
-remember, this is open source, eclipse has been used heavily in the industry
+eclipse has been used heavily in the industry
 (and I'm sure you've probably come across at least a few open-source projects that just don't look as pretty but get the job done).
 I would not play around too much with the colors, but I will walk you through this one option because it will make it easier to follow along with these labs if you change the appearance to match mine.
 **Please follow the options here to get full credit for the image you upload for credit at the end of this lab**